rm511130/Install-PCF-on-GCP-using-Concourse/README.md

  [44] northamerica-northeast1-b
  [45] northamerica-northeast1-c
  [46] Do not set default zone
-Please enter numeric choice or text value (must exactly match list item):  1
+Please enter numeric choice or text value:  1                             <<< user input is required

 Your project default Compute Engine zone has been set to [us-east1-b].
 You can change it by running [gcloud config set compute/zone NAME].